lukas-loto/k6-stress/README.md

 # K6 Stress Test

-# What do I need to run the load test with k6?
+**What do I need to run the load test with k6?

 It is necessary to have k6 running on the local machine to test the operation.

-For this you need to have a package installer installed on the machine, if you use Windows you can install Chocolatey and then install k6 with its help.
+For this you need to have a package installer installed on the machine, if you use Windows you can install [Chocolatey](https://chocolatey.org/install) and then install k6 with its help.

-It can be done here: https://chocolatey.org/install

 To do the Stress Test with k6 in GreenMainFrame it is necessary to run a git clone in a folder on the computer.

-# Testing the script and manipulating it
+# Testing the script

 Open the Flows folder in the terminal and run the command k6 run <filename>, for example, k6 run auth.js to run the Stress Test of GreenMainFrame authentication

 k6 run purchase.js to run the Stress Test of GreenMainFrame purchase process

 The index.js file is just an example base file of how to run k6

+# Manipulating the script

 The flow is all ready, just change the values in this part of the code: stages: